a95z/django-e-commerce/README.md

-# Django E-Commerce App
+# Django Inventory Management System / Ecommerce App

 This is a fully functional e-commerce platform built with Django and styled using Tailwind CSS.
 The app includes modular components for managing products, categories, orders, carts, and an admin interface, providing a scalable solution for building an online store.
 It is designed to be extendable, with future plans for payment integration and shipment management.

-The app is currently deployed on **Vercel** for seamless cloud hosting.
+The app is currently deployed on **pythonanywhere** for seamless cloud hosting.

 ## Features